 What Is Medicare Part D Insurance?

 Medicare Part D is an optional prescription drug plan for anyone currently enrolled in Medicare.
-Before its introduction in 2006, many Americans spent thousands of dollars each year covering the costs of their prescriptions.
+Before its introduction in 2006, many Americans spent thousands of dollars each year on prescription costs.

 If you need help finding a prescription plan, our locally based NC health insurance brokers can help.
 We specialize in assisting people in North Carolina find the best prescription drug plan for their needs.